14: Hunter Hartley, Hunter Hartley

 “Personally, it was to get away from my old friends,” Donder said.

-“That means drugs,” Blorpo added.
+“That means drugs,” Blorpo said.

 Blorpo didn’t tell his story, which means that it was either too boring or too dark for the conversation.

 “Do you like it here so far, Mike?”
+Blorpo asked.

 “They keep us pretty spaced apart.
-Even with a hundred of us, this place is massive and we have to cover a lot of ground.
-I assume you’re on foot so far,” Donder said.
+Even with a hundred of us, this place is massive, and we have to cover a lot of ground.
+I assume you’re on foot so far?”
+Donder said.

 “Do some people get vehicles?”
 I ask.